Image-X-Institute/Roentgen.jl/docs/src/DosePositions.md

 pos[2]
 pos[1,1,1]
 ```
-But this will throw an `BoundsError` error,
+Suppling an index where the point is masked will throw a `BoundsError`,
 ```@repl abc
 pos[1,2,1]
 ```